 Parents who are concerned about their child’s vitamin D levels (or their own levels for that matter) should speak to their GP.
 For further information read our page on Vitamin D.

-Cancer Council ACT and ACT Education and Training Directorate (SP200609) encourages all Canberra schools to make sunscreen available for situations where students have not provided their own.
-It is an expectation that ACT schools have a sunscreen strategy in place as part of their ongoing efforts to reduce UV exposure amongst students and teachers (under WH&S).
+Cancer Council ACT and ACT Education and Training Directorate (SUVPS201512) recommend all Canberra schools make sunscreen available for situations where students have not provided their own.
+It is an expectation that ACT schools have a sunscreen strategy in place as part of their ongoing efforts to reduce UV exposure among students and teachers (under WH&S).

 ACT schools should actively support the regular daily use of sunscreen on exposed skin that cannot be protected by school uniforms.

 It is good practice to have sunscreen located in school classrooms or at "sunscreen application spots" throughout your school.